ckxng/pxt-lightup-pwd-finishline-judge/README.md

 Photovoltaic sensors are installed into holes drilled into the center of each lane, and a light or LED is placed directly overhead of each sensor.
 Once a car's shadow passes over one of the sensors (causing the sensed light to dim by 50%), that car will be declared the winner.

-This version is based on [pxt-simple-pwd-finish-line-judge](https://github.com/ckxng/pxt-simple-pwd-finish-line-judge), with a few modifications.
-Lanes have been renumbered to "0" and "1" (instead of "1" and "2") to make it easier for new coders to see what is happening.

 The following enhancements have been made, in part by switching to the [Circuit Playground Express](https://www.adafruit.com/product/3333) development board:

 1. A pixel array now points to the left (lane 0) or right (lane 1) to indicate the winner.